The unstable formula theorem revisited via algorithms: The Algorithmic Unstable Formula Theorem

 However, in the model theoretic case there is an additional insight, namely, the unstable formula theorem says that when counting $\vp$-types over infinite sets, quantifying over all models of the theory, there is a characteristic difference.
 Indeed, returning to the combinatorial example, consider an infinite rational interval~$I_{a,b} = [a,b]_{\mathbb{Q}} = \{ x \in \mathbb{Q} : a \leq x \leq b \}$, with $a<b$.
 Observe that $\mch_1$ realizes only a countable number of intersection patterns over $I_{a,b}$ (corresponding to all \emph{rational} numbers between $a$ and $b$), whereas $\mch_2$ realizes continuum many intersection patterns (corresponding to all \emph{real} numbers between $a$ and $b$).
 Such infinite counting arguments are used to characterize stability in model theory.

 It turns out that it is possible to characterize Littlestone classes by counting \emph{algorithms} over finite sets.
 The following may be called an online, dynamic, or adversarial SSP lemma.

 \begin{defn} Say that $\mch$ satisfies the \emph{online Sauer-Shelah-Perles lemma} when for every $n \in \mathbb{N}$ there exists a collection of $\binom{n}{\leq d}$ algorithms or dynamic sets $\mca:X^\star\to\{0,1\}$ that cover all the $\mch$-realizable sequences of length $n$; that is, for every sequence $\{(x_i,y_i)\}_{i=1}^n$ that is realizable by $\mch$ there is $j\leq \binom{n}{\leq d}$ such that $A_j(x_1,\ldots, x_i) = y_i$. \end{defn} Shalev-Shwartz, Pal, and Ben-David proved that every Littlestone class satisfies Definition~\ref{d:ossp} with $d$ being the Littlestone dimension (see Lemma 12 in~\cite{bdps}); the converse direction that classes with unbounded Littlestone dimension do not satisfy Definition~\ref{d:ossp} also follows implicitly by~\cite{bdps}, and is noted explicitly e.g.\ in Lemma~9.3 in~\cite{adversarial}.
-The understanding that lemmas of this kind can be seen as analogues of counting types has its origins in \cite{agnostic}.
+The understanding that lemmas of this kind can be seen as analogues of counting types has its origins in \cite{agnostic}. \tcb{As explained in the discussion around \cite{agnostic} Theorem 5.1, the functions in Definition \ref{d:ossp} are essentially SOAs which make at most $d$ mistakes.}

 \br Next we turn to the problem of sampling.
 The most important property of VC classes is arguably uniform convergence (a.k.a $\eps$-approximations).
 This property asserts that any VC class $\mch$ satisfies a uniform law of large numbers in the sense that a sufficiently large i.i.d random sample from any distribution over the domain $X$ is likely to represent the measures of all sets in $\mch$ simultaneously and uniformly.
 From a technical perspective uniform convergence is naturally paired with the Sauer-Shelah-Perles counting lemma.
 In fact, the optimal rate of uniform convergence is quantitatively characterized by the minimal polynomial degree for which the SSP lemma is satisfied.
 It is therefore very natural to ask whether the ability to detect Littlestone classes via an adapted counting lemma also gives rise to an ability to detect Littlestone classes via an adapted law of large numbers.